Cardiac Resynchronization Therapy

 The biventricular pacemaker is a type of pacemaker system that has three leads.
 During the implantation procedure, one lead is placed in the right upper chamber (right atrium), another in the right lower chamber (right ventricle), and an extra lead is inserted through a small vein and placed around the left ventricle.
 The device will send signals to both ventricles (left and right) at the same time, which will make them contract simultaneously and will maximize the amount of blood that is pumped out of the heart.

 Because the biventricular pacemaker helps the heart regain its harmonic or synchronous contractions, it is also called cardiac resynchronization therapy (CRT).
 CRT devices can be used for pacing only (CRT-P) or in addition to a defibrillator (CRT-D).

-Contact Dr. Alireza Nazeri, Cardiologist and Cardiac Electrophysiologist in Houston & Sugar Land, TX
+Contact Dr. Alireza Nazeri, Cardiologist and Cardiac Electrophysiologist in Houston, TX

 If you have heart failure, you may benefit from CRT.
 To learn more about this therapy, schedule an evaluation with Dr. Alireza Nazeri in Houston, Texas.
 To reach us, call (713) 909-3166.